epfl-lara/ScalaZ3/README.md

-ScalaZ3 for Scala 2.9
+ScalaZ3 for Scala 2.10
 ======================

-This is ScalaZ3 for Scala 2.9 and Z3 4.3.
+This is ScalaZ3 for Scala 2.10 and Z3 4.3.
+Switch to the branch '2.9.x' for
+Scala 2.9 support.

 Downloading Z3